-The Best Foods to Break Your Intermittent Fast [3 Recipes!!]
+The Best Foods to Break Your Intermittent Fast For Weight Loss [+3 FREE Recipes!!]

 If you break your fast with a high carbohydrate or high sugar meal (such as oatmeal with syrup, cereal or a high sugar açaí bowl), this will cause a spike in your blood glucose and therefore a spike in your storing hormone insulin.
 And if weight loss is your goal, then this is exactly opposite of what you are looking to achieve.
 Plus, this roller coaster of blood glucose levels leads you to crave more sugar packed foods, again working entirely against your goals in the first place.

 Instead of this roller coaster effect, you want to optimize your meals with blood glucose stabilizing foods.
 This is where ensuring that your break-fast has protein, fat and fiber (as well as low sugar) is key.
-In fact, AENpeeps around the world utilize this component of proper Nutrient Timing within their eating window to help tap into fat burning, boost satiety and stabilize blood glucose levels.
+In fact, AENpeeps around the world utilize this component of proper Nutrient Timing within their eating window to help tap into fat burning, boost satiety and achieve their weight loss goals.

 PB + Banana Smoothie